Jason Stackhouse: Season 5

 At the beginning of Season 5, Jason is visited at home by Steve Newlin, who reveals he is a recently turned vampire and is a "Proud Gay American Vampire".
-Jason is flattered (calling it the nicest "I love you" from anyone) but politely declines because he's not sexually attracted to Steve.
+Jason is flattered (calling it the nicest "I love you" by anyone) but politely declines because he's not sexually attracted to Steve.
 Steve gets angry and attempts to bite Jason.
-Jessica arrives and threatens Newlin as she is basically the Queen of Louisiana since Bill is gone (unbeknownst to her, he and Eric have been arrested by the Vampire Authority twice and Bill is no longer the monarch of Louisiana).
+Jessica arrives and threatens Newlin as she is the Queen of Louisiana since Bill is gone (unbeknownst to her, he and Eric have been arrested by the Vampire Authority twice and Bill is no longer the monarch of Louisiana).
 Jason takes back his invitation from Newlin, who leaves immediately.
 Jason then goes to Merlotte's to see Hoyt, who is with his other 'true friends', but is coldly turned down.
 Jason still has feelings for Jessica and thinks the feeling is mutual, but upon going to visit her at Bill's she denies this, explaining she was just saying that to protect Jason from Newlin.
 Jessica is throwing a party, and Jason attempts to make a move on her but another guy makes a move before he can.
 A jealous Jason takes a sorority girl to have sex, but instead he takes her home.

-Jason is later visited by an old school teacher with which he had sexual relations previously.
+Jason is later visited by an old schoolteacher with whom he previously had sexual relations.
 They have sex but immediately afterwards Jason begins to feel like he is being used for sex and this causes Jason to remember his past with his teacher as it really was (his teacher talked Jason into having sex with her while she was married and when he was only a student) and leaves her house in a hurry.
 Jason realizes that he was raped by his teacher and that his sexual desires early on are because of his teacher's influence; that all he had to offer anyone were sexual encounters that have ruined chances for a real loving relationship with anyone and starts to straighten up his life now that he has faced his past.